Darwinopterus: Description

+Species

-Specimens of Darwinopterus have been divided into three distinct species, based largely on the size and shape of their teeth.
+Specimens of Darwinopterus have been divided into four distinct species, based largely on the size and shape of their teeth.
 The first, D. modularis, was named by Lü Junchang and colleagues in 2010.
 D. modularis had an especially elongated back end to the skull, and widely spaced, "spike-like" teeth.
-D. linglongtaensis was named by Wang Xiaolin and colleagues in later in 2010.
+Later, D. linglongtaensis was named by Wang Xiaolin and colleagues in the same year.
 It was characterized by a shorter and taller skull and shorter, cone-shaped teeth.
 In 2011, Lü and another team of scientists described and named D. robustodens, for a new specimen with very robust teeth.

-Lü and colleagues (2011) suggested that these differences in tooth shape may indicate that each Darwinopterus species occupied a different ecological niche, with the teeth of each becoming specialized for different food sources.
-The robust teeth of D. robustodens, for example, may have been used to feed on hard-shelled beetles.
+Some later work has noted the extreme similarity between these three species.
+A 2021 paper by Xuanyu Zhou and colleagues argued that the differences in dentition between D. modularis and D. rubustodens are due to taphonomic tooth slippage in the former (with "D. robustodens" representing the natural anatomy), and that differences seen in D. linglongtaensis compared to D. modularis are due to being based on a younger individual with ontogenetic differences in anatomy.
+Therefore they considered D. modularis to be the only valid species in the genus, with the other two being junior synonyms.

+In 2025, Xin Cheng and colleagues described a new species D. camposi based on a nearly complete, adult specimen (IVPP V 17957).
+It has more teeth than other species, with eighteen in the upper jaw and fourteen in the lower jaw; other wukongopterids have ten or eleven teeth in their upper jaws.
+The bony crest of D. camposi has a straight front edge, lacking a projection at the front, and has a smooth surface unlike the rough texture of other species.
+The fourth phalange of the wing finger (the outermost bone) is shorter than the first (the innermost finger bone), unique among species of Darwinopterus.